-Because of the primary use of souring spices such as amchoor powder and black salt it broadly falls under the sour taste flavour profile, however, there are many different layers of taste to this versatile spice blend.
+Because of the primary use of souring spices such as amchoor powder and black salt it broadly falls under the sour taste category.
+However, there are many different layers of taste to this versatile spice blend.

-This spice has a very strong and robust flavour which gives a completely different taste dimension to any dish its added to.
+Chaat Masala has a very strong and robust flavour which gives a different zing to any dish it is added to.

 The Uses of Chaat Masala for Cooking

-Although a spice blend, Chaat Masala is like a seasoning.
+Although a spice blend, Chaat Masala is, in culinary practice, a seasoning.
 It can be sprinkled on top or added directly to a dish without the need to cook, unlike most Indian spices.